IT service management (ITSM) is increasingly important in today’s — and tomorrow’s — digital world.

 - 43% indicated that the increased use of personal devices has increased their organization’s vulnerability to security breaches

 Remote work and distributed teams are here to stay, and security concerns will only grow as time goes on.
-Smart IT leaders are looking at new software and new hardware, and placing greater emphasis on Configuration Management Database (CMDB) and asset management.
+Smart IT leaders are looking at new software and new hardware, emphasizing Configuration Management Database (CMDB), asset management, and, automation to reduce risks associated with human error.

 But IT leaders’ concerns go beyond security vulnerabilities: 29% of surveyed respondents cited inconsistent service delivery processes across teams and timezones as a significant drawback of distributed teams.